The Simpsons season 33

-The thirty-third season of the American animated television series The Simpsons premiered on Fox on September 26, 2021 and ended on May 22, 2022.
+The thirty-third season of the American animated sitcom The Simpsons aired on Fox between September 26, 2021 and May 22, 2022.
 The season consisted of twenty-two episodes.
 On March 3, 2021, the season was ordered alongside a 34th season.
+It was produced by Gracie Films and 20th Television Animation.
+Executive producer Matt Selman replaced executive producer Al Jean as primary showrunner this season although Jean continued to be showrunner for several episodes each season.

+Episodes this season were nominated for one Emmy Award and five Writers Guild of America Awards.